 OLLI classes are not for credit; there are no exams and no grades.
 You do not have to have a previous relationship with Washington University to participate.
 Bring your curiosity and come ready to participate.

-We offer courses in art and architecture, contemporary issues, creative writing, economics, film studies, history, literature, math/science/technology, music, and philosophy.
-Knowledgeable members plan, develop, and present the courses and related field trips, workshops, and cultural and social events.
-When you enroll in a course, you become a member of the OLLI family.
+We offer courses on a wide variety of topics, including art and architecture, contemporary issues, creative writing, economics, history, literature, math/science/technology, music, and philosophy.
+OLLI members plan, develop, and present the courses on a volunteer basis.

-Formerly the Lifelong Learning Institute, the institute was renamed the Osher Lifelong Learning Institute at Washington University in St. Louis with support and funding from the Bernard Osher Foundation.
-With the addition of Washington University’s program, the Osher Foundation now supports 123 lifelong learning institutes on university and college campuses across the country, with at least one grantee in each of the 50 states and the District of Columbia.
+Founded in 1995 as the Lifelong Learning Institute, the Osher Lifelong Learning Institute at Washington University in St. Louis was renamed in 2018 with support and funding from the Bernard Osher Foundation.
+The Osher Foundation supports 125 lifelong learning institutes on college campuses across the country, with at least one OLLI in each of the 50 states.